marcusfgardiner/bank_tech_test/README.md

 * Based on what I discovered as I went, I added new user features to the README to incorporate
 * I also aimed to cover what I saw as a sensible amount of validations, where people might write typos or for example use US rather than UK date format
 * I used simplecov to ensure I had full test coverage throughout the development process
-* I then did a wider refactor of the code base, and tied together the classes in a separate and clear user interface, with a set of public methods for the user to use
+* I then did a wider refactor of the code base, and tied together the classes and user input by extracting public methods into a separate and clear user interface class called 'BankAccount', with a set of public methods for the user to use
 * I then also reviewed the code to ensure I had applied SOLID principles throughout the code base

 Personal code review